viraj2712/plugin-api.go.cd/source/includes/analytics/_024_plugin-settings_changed.md

 <p class='request-body-heading'>Request body</p>

-The request body will be a JSON which would be a map of the plugin settings.
+The request body will be a JSON which will be a map of the plugin settings.

 > An example request body